Types of electric vehicle

 While most electric vehicle drivers charge their car at home, there is a network of 337 public charge points across Northern Ireland.
 These are owned and operated by the Electricity Supply Board.

-You can find real-time information for this network of charge points on this map.
+You can find real-time information for this network of charge points at the following link:

 The public charge points help extend a vehicle's range by providing the chance to charge it when driving long distances.